-Greater glider Quality and availability of food Overall score of 5/10 Overall score of 10/10 The average score for Quality and availability of food and ferroging habitat Solution of 5/10 Attribute / Metric Interim Performance Target (Year 10) Completion Criteria (Year 20) Justification Quality and availability of food Overall score of 5/10 Overall score of 10/10 The average score for Quality and availability of food and ferroging habitat food and ferroging habitat food and ferroging habitat Greater glider and foraging habitat is the solution of the set of the Quality and availability of food and foraging habitat Overall score of 5/10 Overall score of 10/10 The average score for Quality and availability of food and foraging habitat across all BioCondition sites was 3.15/10.
+Attribute / Metric Baseline Performance Target (Year 0) Interim Performance Target (Year 5) Interim Performance Target (Year 10) Interim Performance Target (Year 15) Completion Criteria (Year 20) Justification Greater glider Quality and availability of food and foraging habitat Overall score of 2/10 Overall score of 4/10 Overall score of 6/10 Overall score of 8/10 Overall score of 10/10 The average score for Quality and availability of food and foraging habitat across all BioCondition sites was 3.15/10.
 This attribute is divided between two components, diversity of preferred food trees (Corymbia and Eucalyptus species) of >30 cm DBH and abundance of preferred food trees (Corymbia and Eucalyptus species) of >30 cm DBH, with abundance given the highest weighting.
 Based on the average Recruitment (4.83/5), Tree Species Richness (4.25/5) and Large Trees (4.33/15) detected in the BioCondition assessments, it is considered likely that an increase in the Quality and availability of food and foraging habitat is achievable as the AUs mature and continue to self-propagate.
-Relevant Management Actions: Bushfire management, Livestock management, fencing and Dest fourne
+Relevant Management Actions: Bushfire management, Livestock management, fencing and Pest fauna management.

-Attribute / Metric Interim Performance Target (Year 10) Completion Criteria (Year 20) Justification Quality and availability of shelter Overall score of 5/10 Overall score of 10/10 Quality and availability of shelter across BioCondition sites scores an average of 1.2/10 indicating that there is room for improvement during the 20-year offset.
+Attribute / Metric Baseline Performance Target (Year 0) Interim Performance Target (Year 5) Interim Performance Target (Year 10) Interim Performance Target (Year 15) Completion Criteria (Year 20) Justification Quality and availability of shelter Overall score of 2/10 Overall score of 4/10 Overall score of 6/10 Overall score of 8/10 Overall score of 10/10 Quality and availability of shelter across BioCondition sites scores an average of 1.2/10 indicating that there is room for improvement during the 20-year offset.
 This attribute is scored based on the abundance of large hollow bearing trees and stags (trees stags bearing hollows with an aperture >10 cm).
 Based on the average Large Trees (4.33/15) and the proposed increase and installation of nestboxes, it is considered likely that an increase in the Quality and availability of shelter is achievable.
 Relevant Management Actions: Bushfire management and Nestbox program.
-Quality and availability of habitat required for mobility Overall score of 8/10 Overall score of 10/10 Species mobility scored an average of 4.93/10 indicating that there is room for improvement across the 20-year offset.
+Quality and availability of habitat required for mobility Overall score of 2/10 Overall score of 4/10 Overall score of 6/10 Overall score of 8/10 Overall score of 10/10 Species mobility scored an average of 4.93/10 indicating that there is room for improvement across the 20-year offset.
 This attribute is likely to increase upon the increase of regrowth vegetation to remnant and resultant increase in patch size and the removal of internal fences.
 An increase in Large trees is also likely to influence this attribute.
 Relevant Management Actions: Livestock management and fencing.